a7medalhadi/Hackathon2018/DOCUMENTATION.md

     export SQLALCHEMY_DATABASE_URI='/model/database.db'
     flask run
     ```
-3. Open a browser and enter the url: `localhost:5000`
+4. Open a browser and enter the url: `localhost:5000`

 ## Main Idea and Concept

 We tackled challenge 3 by creating a feeds/events based system.

-For students, each has, by default, a single private feed he can edit
+For students, each has, by default, a single private feed which he can edit
-and add events to, students are also able to view professors feeds and
+and add events to it.
+Students are also able to view professors' feeds and
 subscribe to them as they wish.
 Unlike students, professors can create many public feeds, which students
 can subscribe to.

-The feeds are delivered in a calendar form, so that students and professors
-can see all upcoming events (announcements, news, etc) from all feeds
-seemlessly.
+## Use Cases

+### Case 1 : Student Ahmed

+Ahmed is a student in third year.
+Ahmed wishes to be notified for upcoming events, lectures, exams,
+and announcements.
+He uses the app to subscribe to professors' feeds that
+he is interested in.
+Every time in a while, Ahmed checks his calendar for
+new events from his feeds.
+He can also create his own private events to stay
+organized in his studies.

+### Case 2 : Professor Tarig

+Tarig is a professor in ABC University.
+Tarig teaches many batches as well as many courses.
+Using our app, Tarig can create feeds that his students can subscribe to.
+He can then create events and push it to a specific feed.
+All his feed
+subscribers will recieve the event update emmidiately.

 ## Future Work

+- Events categories or priorites
-- private messages
+- Private messages
-- public and private feeds
+- Public and private feeds
-- forums
+- Forums
-- chatting
+- Chatting